-N Wilcken, MBBS, PhD, FRACP
+A/Prof N Wilcken, MBBS, PhD, FRACP

 Associate Professor Nicholas Wilcken was elected to the Breast Cancer Trials Board of Directors in July 2016.
 He was the Chair of the BCT's Scientific Advisory Committee from 2011 to March 2017.
-Associate Professor Wilcken is the Director of Medical Oncology at the Crown Princess Mary Cancer Centre Westmead, Senior Staff Specialist at Nepean Hospital and Associate Professor of Medicine at the University of Sydney.
-His clinical interests are mainly in breast cancer and his research interests include translational oncology, systematic reviews and breast cancer clinical trials.
-He is currently the Coordinating Editor of the Cochrane Collaboration's Breast Cancer Group.
+Associate Professor Wilcken is the Director of Medical Oncology at the Crown Princess Mary Cancer Centre Westmead and Associate Professor of Medicine at the University of Sydney.
+His clinical interests are mainly in breast cancer and his research interests include systematic reviews and breast cancer clinical trials.
+He is currently the Co- ordinating Editor of the Cochrane Collaboration's Breast Cancer Group.
 He has been an invited expert panel member for previous St Gallen Early Breast Cancer Consensus Conferences in Switzerland and is a member of the Steering Committee of the Early Breast Cancer Trialists' Collaborative Group, based in Oxford, UK.
-(Sydney, NSW.
-Australia) .

-S Lakhani FRCPA, FAHMS
+Prof S Lakhani FRCPA, FAHMS

 Professor Sunil Lakhani was elected to the BCT Board of Directors in July 2017.
 He is the Executive Director of Research and Senior Staff Specialist at Pathology Queensland and Head of the Breast Group, Centre for Clinical Research, University of Queensland, Brisbane, Australia.
 He is a clinical diagnostic pathologist and also heads a research team comprising scientists and clinicians, ensuring a translational focus to the program.
 His current research interests include lobular carcinoma and its variants, basal-like cancers and mechanisms and therapeutic developments of brain and distant metastases.
-He was Series Editor of the 4th Edition WHO Tumour Classification Monographs and Volume Editor of the WHO 4th Ed Tumours of the Breast (2012) and is now standing member of the Board for the 5th Edition.
+He was Series Editor of the 4th Edition WHO Tumour Classification Monographs and Volume Editor of the WHO 4th Ed Tumours of the Breast (2012) and standing member of the Board for the 5th Edition (2017-2021).
 He is the recipient of the Distinguished Pathologist Medal, International Academy of Pathology; the BCT's Robert Sutherland Award for Excellence in Translational Research; and The Distinguished Fellow Award, The Royal College of Pathologists of Australasia.
-In 2017, he was elected Fellow of the Australian Academy of Health and Medical Sciences.
-(Brisbane, QLD, Australia).
+In 2017, he was elected Fellow of the Australian Academy of Health and Medical Sciences